sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel/go_generate.md

 The `ERROR` lines mention that `operations.go` was not created.
 Bazel considers our build to be successful if and only if, our `cmd` exits with 0 and that it can find the declared outputs (the ones declared in the attribute `outs`).
 In our case, it did exit with 0, but we're missing the output.

 See, `genqlient` is a bit peculiar, you cannot configure where it should put the files.
-It simply puts then in the current working directory.
+It simply puts them in the current working directory.
 So perhaps, it's not where Bazel expects it.

 The `cmd` attribute is just a shell command, so why not put a `find` in there to see where that `operations.go` went?